dynamicparallax/powershell/README.md

 # My Custom Powershell Script Library

-These powershell scripts are used for pen testing and systemauditing.
+These powershell scripts are used for pen testing and system auditing.

 ## Usage: